muhammeddincmdx/Oxford5000/README.md

-# 5000 Words Turkish Translation Program
+# 5000 Words Turkish English Translation Program

 #### Note: The repository used as a source in the creation of this repository: https://github.com/dceyy/oxford5000